-(Please access the above the Tokyo Stock Exchange's website, enter "Taikisha" into "Issue name (company name)" or "1979" into "Code," and click "search," select "Basic information" and "Documents for public inspection/PR information" in that order to find "Notice of General Shareholders Meeting /Informational Materials for a General Shareholders Meeting" in the "Filed information available for public inspection" section.
+(Please access the above the Tokyo Stock Exchange's website, enter "Taikisha" into "Issue name (company name)" or "1979" into "Code," and click "search," select "Basic information" and "Documents for public inspection/PR information" in that order to find "Notice of General Shareholders Meeting /Informational Materials for a General Shareholders Meeting" in the "Filed information available for public inspection.

-Please review the Reference Documents for the Shareholders' Meeting stated in the matters subject to electronic provision and exercise your voting rights in advance via the Internet or in writing by no later than 5:45 p.m. on Wednesday, June 28, 2023, Japan time.
-From the perspective of preventing the spread of coronavirus disease (COVID-19), we sincerely ask all shareholders to exercise your voting rights in advance via the Internet or in writing.
+Please review the Reference Documents for the Shareholders' Meeting stated in the matters subject to electronic provision and exercise your voting rights in advance via the Internet or in writing by no later than 5:45 p.m. on Wednesday, June 26, 2024, Japan time.
+If you are unable to attend the meeting in person, we sincerely ask all shareholders to exercise your voting rights in advance via the Internet or in writing.